leoluyi/dotfiles/vim/vim_shorcut_keys.md

 <C-R>    -   Redo
 .        -   Redo last change

+:e!      -   Reload current file and discard all changes

 g~$      -   Toggle case of all characters to end of line. g~~      -   Toggle case of the current line (same as V~). gUU      -   switch the current line to upper case guu      -   switch the current line to lower case